RedHatInsights/rhsm-subscriptions/README.md

 - `liquibase-only`: Run the Liquibase migrations and stop
 - `marketplace`: Run the worker responsible for processing tally summaries and emitting usage to Marketplace.
-- `openshift-metering-jmx`: Expose the JMX bean to create OpenShift metering jobs
+- `metering-jmx`: Expose the JMX bean to create metering jobs
-- `openshift-metering-job`: Create OpenShift metering jobs and place them on the job queue
+- `metering-job`: Create metering jobs and place them on the job queue
 - `openshift-metering-worker`: Process OpenShift metering jobs off the job queue
 - `orgsync`:
 - `purge-snapshots`: Run the retention job and exit